I’m always amused and perplexed by certain contradictions in life. Especially those that involve wealth and money.

 Here’s another example that goes back a few years.
 I was at an expensive restaurant in 2010 for a business meeting on a Wednesday night.
-I was surprised how crowded the restaurant was.
+I was surprised at how crowded the restaurant was.
 The tables were full of families of four to six people including kids.
-They were racking up several hundred dollar tabs with drinks, appetizers, dinner, tax and tip.
+They were racking up several hundred dollar tabs with drinks, appetizers, dinner, tax, and tip.

 That may not seem like a big deal, but remember it was 2010.
 It was right after the greatest recession and financial crisis of our lifetimes.
 Unemployment was at generational highs.
-Young adults graduating college had high debt and bleak employment prospects.
+Young adults graduating from college had high debt and bleak employment prospects.
 One or both of their parents possibly suffered a job loss during the downturn.

 I remember thinking to myself that night.
 “If we just endured an economic crisis, what does prosperity look like?”
 By the way, I was downsized from my employer a few months later.